HCanber/cura-scripts/README.md

 ## Scripts

-### Insert g-code at layer
+### Insert g-code

-Inserts g-code at the specifed layers (use comma to separate multiple layers).
+Inserts g-code at the specifed layers (use comma to separate multiple layers), ranges may be specified as from-to Start and end may be left out.
+Example: `-4, 10-12, 20, 22, 45-`
 Use comma to separate multiple commands

 ### Stop After Layer